-A behind the fence ("BTF") project involves a market participant altering their existing facilities already connected to the transmission system in a manner that does not require; no alterations or additions to existing transmission facilities are required.
-A BTF project may either (1) include a request to change existing contract capacity or (2)or may not include a request to change existing contract capacity.
+A behind the fence ("BTF") project involves a market participant altering their existing facilities already connected to the transmission system; no alterations or additions to existing transmission facilities are required.
+A BTF project may either (1) include a request to change existing contract capacity or (2) not include a request change existing contract capacity.